joevalleyfield/exepath/README.md

 This bit of code finds an object file (exe or dll) on Windows/Mac/Linux.

+It's like the c equivalent of 'scriptpath' in many scripting languages.

 It is packaged here with a CMake build and a couple of unit tests, but is really meant to be extracted and used however you see fit.